EndriasEshetu/README_PRACTICE/README.md

 **HTTP** stands for HyperText Transfer Protocol It is request-response protocol.
 It allows web browsers (clients) to communicate with web servers to request and exchange resources like HTML pages, images, videos, and APIs.
 Simply HTTP is the language web browser and web server speaks. it is used to load pages on the Internet using hyperlinks.

-**HTTP Request**: the way Internet communications platforms such as web browsers ask for the information they need to load a website.
-**HTTP Response**: what web clients (often browsers) receive from an Internet server in answer to an HTTP request.
+**HTTP Request**: the way Internet communications platforms such as web browsers ask for the information they need to load a website.<br>**HTTP Response**: what web clients (often browsers) receive from an Internet server in answer to an HTTP request.
 These responses communicate valuable information based on what was asked for in the HTTP request.

 #### **HTTP workflow**